biscuitgtaw/clearstatus/content/default/issues/2021-02-07-incident-0115-emergency-call-multiple-down-riot.md

   - Blaine County
 enableComments: false
 ---
 Multiple Rescue Ambulances were dispatched to the Twin Towers Correctional Facility in regards to a riot, one victim was pronounced dead on arrival.
 Two other victims received medical assistance.
-Both victims remain in the infirmary for their recovery.
+Both victims received further care by infirmary staff.

 Responding Units: RA-1, RB-71, RA-72, RB-73, RA-4, PR-1